-International students can make online payments via the Pay My Tuition system.
+International students can make online payments with TouchNet through TransferMate.
 This system allows the student to make a payment with their countries currency and works to provide the best currency conversion rates.
-To make a payment through Pay My Tuition, please go to CIA Main Menu and then click on View and Pay My Account (for International students).
-From there the student will enter the Pay My Tuition system and can proceed to make a payment.
+To make a payment through TransferMate, please go to CIA Main Menu and then click on View and Pay My Account.
+Once you are on the Account Summary page, click Make a Payment.
+Continue into the Payment Center, where you will select Make a Payment in the drop down menu; for method, select TransferMate.